kevL/yata/ReadMe.txt

-           appears when a col is sorted by anything other than ID-ascending ("warn : Table is not sorted by ascending ID") - ie, persons who use Strict don't get a tooltip although the ID-header still turns to a violet color regardless of this setting. context=   a right-click on a rowhead displays the contextmenu at the mouse- cursor's location by default.
-It can be displayed in a static location at the topleft corner of the table instead of at the mouse- cursor by giving this variable a value of "static" (without quotes).
+           appears when a col is sorted by anything other than ID-ascending ("warn : Table is not sorted by ascending ID") - ie, persons who use Strict don't get a tooltip although the ID-header still turns to a violet color regardless of this setting context=   a right-click on a rowhead displays the contextmenu at the mouse- cursor's location by default.
+It can be displayed in a static location at the topleft corner of the table instead of at the mouse- cursor by giving this variable a value of "static" (without quotes) gradient=  "true" (without quotes) to draw the colhead bar with gradient colors

 The dirpresets appear on the File menu (if specified) and are a quick way to show the Open ... dialog at your frequently used directory(s).